11 Costco Items You Think Will Save You Money—But Won’t

 While that mega bag of grapes, broccoli, or lettuce looks like a good idea for your diet and your wallet, the truth is, though, if you don’t eat them all before they go bad, you’re throwing away your money.
 Also, supermarkets lower prices on produce that’s in season, while Costco may not have the same agility.
 That’s why fruits and veggies are one of the items you should never buy at Costco.

 Ask any parent and they will tell you that the early months with a baby are all about the endless diaper changes.
 Again, you might automatically think that Costco is best because you’re buying in bulk, but it’s worth checking prices at Walmart, Target, and Amazon Family, particularly if you’re picky about the brand, style, or size of the package you buy.
-These are the Kirkland items you should skip buying at Costco.
+And there are some other things you should never buy in bulk, period.

 Social Media Hub/Shutterstock

 It may seem like a no-brainer to pick up your canned goods at Costco, especially as they’re non-perishable.
 But think again.
 “You can do better at Amazon and the supermarket, especially when you purchase the store’s private label, on sale,” says Millstein.
-Here are the most expensive things you can buy at Costco.
+On the other hand, though, there are plenty of dollar store items that are actually cheaper at Costco.

 When you want to show someone how much you care with a floral arrangement, forget about Costco.
 You can get a better selection, a nicer arrangement, and discounts and deals on flowers online from 1-800-flowers and FTD.com.
-(Be sure to search for promo codes online!)
-Next, find out the Kirkland products you should always buy at Costco.
+Be sure to search for promo codes online, and make sure you’re taking full advantage of these other Costco shopping tips that will save you tons of money.